thegricean/partitivesome/README.md

 # How to proceed with partitive "some" project

-## Paper -- ideas for framing
+## Paper -- framing

-1. People have talked about syntactic alternations as a) meaning-equivalent variants with choice entirely driven by processing pressures or b) different variants being associated with categorically different meanings --> we propose a tradeoff between the two: Gradient Alternation Hypothesis
+People have talked about syntactic alternations as a) meaning-equivalent variants with choice entirely driven by processing pressures or b) different variants being associated with categorically different meanings --> we propose a tradeoff between the two: Gradient Alternation Hypothesis.
+(But probably start out more generally, ie point to the many-to-many mapping problem of forms to meanings and people's presumed desire to both maximize communicative success -- minimizing distance between their own and their interlocutor's representation of the world through language --and minimize effort).

+Mark Myslin and Roger currently have their meaning-processing-pressure-tradeoff paper under review (I think), and they frame it all as an explaining away effect.
+I think we'll take a slightly different (broader, I think) take but should point to those results.
+In some ways, they're doing the opposite of what we're doing: given two forms that either do or don't violate processing pressures, how big are the associated meaning differences?
+What we're doing is saying: given forms that are independently rated as having more or less "extreme" meanings, how big is the effect of production pressures?
+But these approaches are obviously compatible and stem from the same general idea.

 ## Pre-writing work